 We are commanded to pray.
 Multiple times we read that we are to be in continual prayer (1 Thessalonians 5:16-18, Philippians 4:6-7, Ephesians 6:18-19).
 And in Luke, Jesus “spoke a parable to them, that men always ought to pray and not lose heart” (Luke 18:1 NKJV).

-It helps us overcome.
+Helps us Overcome.
 Jesus tells Peter to pray for strength in overcoming temptation (Matthew 26:41).
 Also, in Luke 6:12-13, Jesus demonstrates the importance of prayer in making major decisions.
 Prayer helps us face and overcome all types of struggles.

 It helps us discern His will.
 Jesus prayed continually to the Father for guidance.
 We too can begin to understand His will for us when we stay in communion with Him.

 You Can get involved locally in helping others.
 In Bangor and some more communities, there are street ministries you can join.
 You can receive valuable free training and utilize power of prayer to help you in this type of outreach. https://streetpastors.org/locations/bangor-maine-usa/ Go to this website to learn more about what they do and how you may be a part.

 Grace United Methodist Church at 193 Union Street in Bangor Maine had been blessed to be part of that important ministry.
 Grace Church will miss that opportunity.
 Even small churches can be part of a larger project.
 It does not require a huge congregation to do big things.
 It requires Committed Christians to Move Mountains in His Name.